When you are Appcues, your account fills up fast. Dozens of teammates, hundreds of Flows—it adds up.

 Examples:

-It gives just enough context to know what something is and when it was built—without needing to open it.
+It's easy to remember and gives just enough context to know what something is and when it was built—without needing to open it.

 If you’re setting up naming rules, ask: